renecaceres/Analyser/doc/using_git.md

                               o---o     topic

-Now that you have the last changes from the [Analyser][analysis-repo] repo, you can start working.
+Now that you have the last changes from the [Analyser][analysis-repo] repo, you can start working in a new feature, or continue the work you already started in your `topic` branch.

 ### Working in a new feature

-If you will start to work in some new feature, it is recommended that you use a topic branch, and do all your work in there:
+Remember, developers work in their `develop` local branch.
+If you will start working in some new feature, it is recommended that you use a topic branch (instead of committing on your `develop` branch), and do all your work in there.
+Then, when you consider that it is done, you can put it back into your `develop` branch.
+So, to start a new topic branch:

     $ git checkout -b feature develop

-You can commit as recommended until you finish the feature.
-In the meantime you can update your `develop` branch with changes in the upstream
+You can commit as you has been recommended (read *Simple daily workflow* and *Collaborating with Git* above) until you finish the feature.
+In the meantime you can update your `develop` branch with changes in the upstream repository:
-repository:

        o---o---o---o---o---o           develop
                     \